TazkiyaTech/quran-sdk/README.md

 Now that the Quran database is setup for your application, you can call any of the public getter methods of the `QuranDatabase` class to access information in the Quran database.
 These methods are as follows:

 * `QuranDatabase.getSurahName(int surahNumber)` – returns the name of the specified Surah.
-* `QuranDatabase.getSurahNames()` – return the names of all of the Surahs in the Quran.
+* `QuranDatabase.getSurahNames()` – returns the names of all of the Surahs in the Quran.
-* `QuranDatabase.getAyahsInSurah(int surahNumber)` – return all of the ayahs of the specified Surah.
+* `QuranDatabase.getAyahsInSurah(int surahNumber)` – returns all of the Ayahs of the specified Surah.
 * `QuranDatabase.getAyah(int surahNumber, int ayahNumber)` – returns the text of the specified Ayah.

 We advise calling all of the above methods (especially the `QuranDatabase.openDatabase(Context)` method) in a background thread since the methods are accessing file storage.